 To take the first picture of an earth-like planet in the Alpha Centauri star system

-Project Blue will build and launch a compact space telescope with a 45-50 centimeter aperture to directly image the habitable zone of the nearest star system to Earth – Alpha Centauri A and B – with the goal of revealing the closest potentially habitable planet beyond our Solar System.
+Project Blue will build and launch a compact space telescope with a 45-50 centimeter aperture to directly image the habitable zones of the nearest Sun-like stars to Earth – Alpha Centauri A and B – with the goal of revealing the closest potentially habitable planet beyond our Solar System.
 Project Blue aims to image “Earth-like” planets (roughly 0.5 to 1.5 times of the size of Earth) orbiting within either star's habitable zone and possessing an atmosphere that could allow liquid water to exist on its surface.
-If such a planet were to be just like the Earth, with oceans and such an atmosphere, we might just “see blue”.
+If such a planet were to be similar to the Earth, with oceans and such an atmosphere, we might just “see blue”.

-If such planets exist in the Alpha Centauri A and B system — and there are two Sun-like stars to investigate — our mission will be the first to take a direct image of another Earth, or “pale blue dot” as Carl Sagan put it, generating the most detailed image of an inner planetary system around any star other than our Sun.
+If such planets orbit around Alpha Centauri A and B — and there are two Sun-like stars to investigate — our mission will be the first to take a direct image of another Earth, or “pale blue dot” as Carl Sagan put it, generating the most detailed image of an inner planetary system around any star other than our Sun.
 Such a discovery will profoundly impact our understanding of the potential for life to exist elsewhere in our galaxy, spur public interest in astronomy and science, and accelerate the search for other potentially habitable worlds.

 Directly detect and characterize Earth-like planets in the aCen A&B system.